cassiomolin/lucene-example/README.md

-# Indexing and searching with Apache Lucene
+# Example of indexing and searching with Apache Lucene

 [![Build Status](https://travis-ci.org/cassiomolin/example-lucene.svg?branch=master)](https://travis-ci.org/cassiomolin/example-lucene)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/cassiomolin/example-lucene/master/LICENSE.txt)

 [Apache Lucene] is a high-performance text search engine library written entirely in Java.

-This application demonstrates how to create an index and perform search operation with Apache Lucene.

-## What will you find in this application?

-This application parses some JSON files with Jackson, indexes their content with Lucene and performs some searches.
+This example application demonstrates how to perform some operations with Apache Lucene: This application parses some JSON files with Jackson, indexes their content with Lucene and performs some searches.

 ## How to build and run this application?